quinnoshea/cert-spreader/README.md

 **💡 Pro Tip**: Always run with `--dry-run` first to see what the script will do before making actual changes.

-**🔧 New Feature**: Configure file permissions to match your security requirements using the new permission settings!
+**🔧 New Feature**: Configure file permissions and ownership to match your security requirements using the new permission and ownership settings!